fork123aniket/Encoder-Decoder-based-Video-Captioning/README.md

 This repository provides an Encoder-Decoder model to generate captions for input videos.

 The ability to be applied for numerous applications mark Video Captioning's importance.
-For example, it can be applied to help search the videos across web-pages in an efficient manner and it can also cluster the videos having large degree of similarity in terms of their respective generated captions.
+For example, it can be applied to help search videos across web pages in an efficient manner and it can also cluster the videos having a large degree of similarity in terms of their respective generated captions.

 ## Requirements
 - `Tensorflow`